Sunday, October 20, 2024

 (Read at Melanie's funeral, January 5, 2013)

-When I stood at this podium, just a few months ago, honoring my niece Jennifer, I had no idea that I would soon be here doing the same for her mother.
-Since hearing that my sister had had died I've done some praying.
+When I stood at this podium, just a few months ago, honoring my niece Jennifer, I had no idea I would soon be here doing the same for her mother.
+Since hearing that my sister had died, I've done some praying.
 I've expressed to God my anger and my sadness, my confusion and my desire to understand.
 "She is too young to die!"
-I said, "this is not what a fair and just and loving God should do" Looking back, the arrogance is comical, but the response was silence, like he wanted only to listen.
+I said, "this is not what a fair and just and loving God should do" Looking back, the arrogance is comical, but the response was an attentive silence, like He wanted only to listen.

 That said, I could not stop asking WHY.
 Why, God did she have to go now?
-Why not let her wait until she’s 95 like her great-grandma Talbot, so she could use old age as an excuse for wearing her right shoe on her left foot and her left shoe on her right foot and saying she couldn’t figure out why her feet hurt.
-Why not let her wait until she’s 78 like her grandma Ransom, so she could use her tired aging bones to explain why she absolutely MUST watch the Price is Right—and that annoying soap opera that followed it-- every single day.
-Or, I’ve asked God why not let her wait until she’s 71 like her dad was, so she could say that she’s just too old to drive amongst all the crazy drivers on the road, “and why won’t they just home."
+Why not let her live until she’s 95 like her great-grandma Talbot, so she could use old age as an excuse for wearing her right shoe on her left foot and her left shoe on her right foot and saying she couldn’t understand why her feet hurt.
+Why not let her live until she’s 78 like her grandma Ransom, so she could use her tired aging bones to explain why she absolutely MUST watch the Price is Right—and that annoying soap opera that followed it-- every single weekday.
+Or, God, why not let her wait until she’s 71 like her father, so she could say that she’s just too old to drive amongst all the crazy drivers on the road, “and why won’t they just home."

-Then it occurred to me that if Melanie had lived as long as those people she would probably have become so amazingly refined-- kind of the way coal turns to diamonds when the weight of the earth bears down on it-- that I would not have recognized her.
-There’s not a person I know now or perhaps in my lifetime who has suffered as much heart-ripping grief as Melanie.
+Then, it occurred to me that if Melanie had lived as long as those people she would probably have become so amazingly refined-- similar to how coal turns to diamonds when the weight of the earth bears down on it-- that I would not have recognized her.
+There’s not a person I know who has suffered as much heart-wrenching grief as Melanie.
 Even if she did not fit the mold that some of us, unfortunately, use to define courage and fortitude, Melanie held her head high and walked bravely through what is likely the most painful thing some of us humans have to endure: the death of a child.
 And, she did it three times!

-So as you can see, with all that stress and all those challenges, a deep and brilliant refinement would have surely have eventually taken place and, that transformation, I believe, was not part of Melanie’s divine purpose.
+So, as you can probably imagine, with all that stress and all those challenges, and the depths of despair through which my sister traversed, a deep and brilliant refinement, over time would have surely taken place and, that transformation, I believe, was not part of Melanie’s divine purpose.

-Now, far be it for me—a liberal, gay, Buddhist, vegan, drug addict—to determine what another person’s divine purpose is.
-So, I’d like to turn to scripture that most of you value as truth.
-I believe Matthew, chapter 25 offers a hint at Melanie’s divine purpose and an answer—if only an answer to comfort my broken heart-- to why this has happened now:
+Now, far be it for me—a grossly imperfect, liberal, gay, Buddhist, vegan, drug addict with the audacity to have a temper tantrum to God—to determine another person’s divine purpose.
+So, I’d like to turn to Holy scripture, the Word of God where Matthew, chapter 25 offers a hint at Melanie’s divine purpose and an answer—if only an answer to comfort my broken heart-- as to why this has happened now:

 Then shall the King say unto them on his right hand, Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world.
 For I was an hungered , and ye gave me meat.
 I was thirsty and ye gave me drink, I was a stranger and ye took me in.
 Naked, and ye clothed me.
 I was sick, and ye visited me.
 I was in prison, and ye came unto me.